tangduyu/tangduyu.github.io/index.md

 Many techniques from Duyu and his team have been used in Microsoft products, including Bing, Microsoft News, Visual Studio, etc.
 Duyu served on the program committees of top NLP/AI conferences including ACL, EMNLP, NeurIPS, TACL, NAACL, ICLR, etc. He was area chair for EMNLP and ACL.
 He is a recipient of CIPS Best Ph.D.
 Thesis Awards in 2016.
 Duyu has 6,000+ citations according to Google Scholar.

-<strong> We are hiring both interns and employees!
-Please send me your resume via email (dutang@microsoft.com) if you are interested in working with us on code intelligence and machine reasoning.</strong>

 ## Recent Projects